tier2tickets/Knowledge-Base/content/integration/custom_rules.rst

 .. code-block:: python

-	if 'emergency' in selections: priority = 0
+	if 'This is an emergency' in selections: priority = 0

 As another example, let's assume you want to draw extra attention to emergency tickets by prepending the text "\*\*EMERGENCY\*\*" to the front of any emergency tickets.
 Here is what that rule would look like: